 And Colin Martin and Jim Brennan were not even mentioned in the report.

 John Maclachlan (4) just beats Pat Younger (2) in the confined half mile.

 The 1965 meeting was certainly the one with the biggest celebrity roll call of them all -Ian McCafferty, Graeme Grant, Cyril O’Boyle, Ian Logie, Avril Beattie, Jinty Jameson, Linda Carruthers were all winners and there were other down the field in many of the events.
 Have a look at the report.

 Nearly 40 runners in the Mile on a 6 lap to the mile grass track!
-This had previously been the longest race on the calendar but by now there was a ‘Round the Factory’ race which was won by Cyril O’Boyle.
+This had previously been the longest race on the programme but by now there was a ‘Round the Factory’ race which was won by Cyril O’Boyle.
 The pole vault was relatively new to the sports and was won by Ian Logie who was an SAAA Internationalist and championship medallist.
 The entire Western Ladies team was almost certainly all international in make up.
 Unfortunately it was probably the last ever.
 It is the last one that we have found reports on.

 Any other sports organising committee having the success of this meeting would have been happy to keep it going – the sport was good and the crowds were coming every year.
 It was a successful community event.
 The factory was starting to have a hard time however – read about it on google and many cuts were being made all the way through the factory and it closed finally in 1980.
 It was a pity that a factory which, true to the spirit of the time was interested in and catered for the welfare of its workers and the community in which it found itself.
 The Burgh still has the Singer Bowling Green and the Singer Hall, donated by the firm, however to thank the company for in addition to all its great memories.